Capra (genus): Taxonomy

 The goats of the genus Capra have complex systematic relationships, which are still not completely resolved.
-Recent studies based on mitochondrial DNA suggest that the Siberian ibex and the Nubian ibex represent distinct species, which are not very closely related to the physically similar Alpine ibex.
-The Alpine ibex forms a group with the Spanish ibex.
+Recent studies based on mitochondrial DNA suggest that the Asian ibex and the Nubian ibex represent distinct species, which are not very closely related to the physically similar Alpine ibex.
+The Alpine ibex forms a group with the Iberian ibex.
 The West Caucasian tur appears to be more closely related to the wild goat than to the East Caucasian tur.
 The markhor is relatively little separated from other forms—previously it had been considered to be a separate branch of the genus.

+The following cladogram of seven Capra species is based on 2022 mitochondrial evidence:

-Almost all wild goat species are allopatric (geographically separated)—the only geographical overlaps are the wild goat (Capra hircus) with the East Caucasian tur (Capra caucasica cylindricornis), and the markhor (Capra falconeri) with the Siberian ibex (Capra siberica).
+Almost all wild goat species are allopatric (geographically separated)—the only geographical overlaps are the wild goat (Capra aegagrus) with the East Caucasian tur (Capra cylindricornis), and the markhor (Capra falconeri) with the Asian ibex (Capra sibirica).
 In both cases, the overlapping species do not usually interbreed in the wild, but in captivity, all Capra species can interbreed, producing fertile offspring.